FreshCrispyBacon/ADS-2/README.md

 ## <a id="#domain-knowledge-terminology-foodboost"></a>Terminology

-Below are some terms and jargon that are explained in further detail
+Below are some terms and jargon that are explained in further detail.

 <details><summary>Nutri-Score</summary>